The Complicated Ukraine-Russia War, Explained in Simple Terms

 As war erupted in Ukraine, many people wondered how things got to this point.
 Here, we break down Russia and Ukraine's long, often-strained relationship and what the future may hold for Ukraine and the world.

-“Explosions started again,” writes Svitlana, via text message from besieged Kharkiv in northeast Ukraine.
+“Explosions started again,” wrote Svitlana, via text message from besieged Kharkiv in northeast Ukraine shortly after the Russian invasion began.
 “Today it was stronger.
 That means it was closer than yesterday.”

 The 23-year-old choreographer, whose real name we are keeping secret for her protection, had just spent the second night of the Ukraine-Russia war sleeping in her bathtub, away from windows and the danger of jagged shrapnel and broken glass from bombs exploding outside.
 For one night, at least, she was safe, though Russian tanks were reported on the outskirts of Ukraine’s second-largest city.
-She will try to stay that way, while trying to predict when she will have to flee.
+She tried to stay that way, while trying to predict when she would have to flee.

-Like many of Ukraine’s 44 million citizens, Svitlana has chosen to stay as long as she can.
-Despite the overwhelming odds, she has faith that her fellow citizens will remain strong and ultimately send the invaders back home.
-While Ukrainians try to find hope in dark times and people around the world do their best to help Ukraine from afar, the situation in the country is grim right now.
-Getting money is difficult to impossible since banks are closed and ATMs ran out of cash on the first day, and in any case, store shelves are bare.
-Public transportation is shut down, except for subway stations used as bomb shelters.
-“People are scared.
-Markets are empty.
-Some of my friends say they can’t even go out to get water,” Svitlana says.
-“I just don’t understand—how is that possible in the 21st century?”
+Like many of Ukraine’s 44 million citizens, Svitlana chose to stay as long as she could.
+Despite the overwhelming odds, she had faith that her fellow citizens would remain strong and ultimately send the invaders back home.
+While Ukrainians try to find hope in dark times and people around the world do their best to help Ukraine from afar, the situation in the country remains grim.
+On the one-year anniversary of the war, getting money is difficult, store shelves are bare and public transportation has largely been shut down.
+With a few exceptions, most subway stations are being used as bomb shelters.

 Kharkiv is a strategically important city, just 25 miles from the Russian border, and a midway point between the breakaway regions of Luhansk and Donetsk in the east and the capital of Kyiv to the west.
 Historically it’s an industrial hub, the city that birthed the legendary T-34 tank that the Soviet Red Army used to drive the Nazis out of Russia and chase them all the way to Berlin during World War II.